 Palawan has been described as “the most beautiful island in the world”.
-It’s an hour and a half flight from Manila, and features the stunning blue waters of the surrounding sea and breath-taking jungle covered mountains.
-You can also reach Palawan by local boat.
-There’s also wild-life on the island with beautiful butterflies, purple crabs, Palawan bearcats and Philippine pangolin.
+It’s an hour and a half flight from Manila or it can be reached by local boat.
+Enjoy the stunning blue waters of the surrounding sea and breath-taking jungle covered mountains.
+Plus, there's a wealth of wildlife on the island including beautiful butterflies, purple crabs, Palawan bearcats and Philippine pangolin.

-Puerto Galera is situated, on the coast, just south of the Philippines’ capital city of Manila.
-It has magnificent beaches and superb diving areas with a wide variety of marine life.
-Nearby, Muelle Bay offers an excellent choice of restaurants, bars and shops and, with its’ natural harbour, you can safely snorkel to view the coral reefs.
+Puerto Galera is situated on the coast, just south of the Philippines’ capital city of Manila.
+It has wonderful beaches and superb diving areas with a wide variety of marine life.
+Muelle Bay is nearby and offers an excellent choice of restaurants, bars and shops.
+It also has a natural harbour where you can safely snorkel to view the coral reefs.

 City-chic in the heart of Makati's shopping district